ejrp/SCHC-for-Zero-energy-Devices/draft-ramos-schc-zero-energy-devices-01.md

 --- abstract

-This document describes the use of SCHC for very constraint devices with energy harvesting capabilities.
-The use of SCHC will facilitate connectivity to devices with restrained use of battery and long delays.
+This document describes the use of SCHC for very constraint devices.
+The use of SCHC will bring connectivity to devices with restrained use of battery and long delays.

 --- middle